 - Ask a big, important question that you and others want the answer to

-- “What factors are associated with likelihood of default on a loan?”
+- “What factors are associated with the likelihood of default on a loan?”

 - Break it down into smaller sub-questions

-- “How does FICO score associate with likelihood of default?”
+- “How does FICO score associate with the likelihood of default?”

 - For each sub-question, make a plot or two visualizing the question

-- In Paul’s case, he used a violin plot to examine difference in FICO score between default and fully paid, and used a scatter plot to examine the relationship between FICO score and default likelihood.
+- In Paul’s case, he used a violin plot to examine the difference in FICO score between default and fully paid and used a scatter plot to examine the relationship between FICO score and default likelihood.